 Families Australia has consistently ensured that the likely effects on Aboriginal and Torres Strait Islander peoples, families and communities are taken into account when devising policy positions.
 It advocated strongly for the inclusion of Aboriginal and Torres Strait Islander issues in the development of the National Framework for Protecting Australia’s Children 2009-2020 (National Framework) and actively sought for these issues to be substantively advanced in the implementation phase of the National Framework.

-Families Australia’s latest Reconciliation Action Plan (RAP) covers the period FY18-FY20.
+Families Australia’s latest Plan for Reconciliation covers the period FY18-FY20.
 The Plan was developed in consultation with the Board reference group which comprises the Chair, two Aboriginal Controlled organisation members of the Board, the CEO and Deputy CEO.
 Our Plan is a foundation document that guides our actions and decision making and is the shared responsibility of all Board and staff members to uphold.